nperra/ccs2021/ABSTRACTS.md

 - Notification to authors: **June 20, 2021**
 - Early Registration: **July 15, 2021**
 - Dates of the Conference:  **October 25-29, 2021**
-- Link to submit: TBA
+- Link to submit: Coming Soon

 # Call for Abstracts